CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_05_Lab.md

 1. Review the resulting topology diagram, noting the connections between the public IP address, load balancer, and the network adapters of Azure VM instances in the Azure Virtual Machine Scale Set in its backend pool.

-    > **Note**: In addition, deployment of an Azure Application Gateway requires a dedicated subnet, included in the diagram (although the gateway is not displayed).
+    > Note: In addition, deployment of an Azure Application Gateway requires a dedicated subnet, included in the diagram (although the gateway is not displayed).

-    > **Note**: In this configuration, it is not possible to use Network Watcher to view the effective network security rules (that is one of distinctions between Azure VMs and instances of an Azure VM Scale Set).
+    > Note: In this configuration, it is not possible to use Network Watcher to view the effective network security rules (that is one of distinctions between Azure VMs and instances of an Azure VM Scale Set).
 Similarly, you cannot rely on using **Connection troubleshoot** to test network connectivity from Azure VM Scale Set instances, although it is possible to use it to test connectivity from the Azure Application Gateway.

 1. In the Azure portal, navigate to the **az30301c-labRG-Deployment-id** resource group blade, in the list of resources, and select the **az30301c-vmss** virtual machine scale set entry.

 1. On the **az30301c-vmss** blade, note the **Location** and **Fault domains** entries.

-    > **Note**: Unlike Azure VMs, individual instances of Azure VM scale sets deploy into separate fault domains, including instances deployed into the same zone.
+    > Note: Unlike Azure VMs, individual instances of Azure VM scale sets deploy into separate fault domains, including instances deployed into the same zone.
 In addition, they support 5 fault domains (unlike Azure VMs, which can use up to 3 fault domains).

 1. On the **az30301c-vmss** blade, select **Instances**, on the **az30301c-vmss \| Instances** blade, select the first instance, and identify its availability zone by reviewing the value of the **Location** property.

 1. Navigate back to the **az30301c-vmss \| Instances** blade, select the second instance, and identify its availability zone by reviewing the value of the **Location** property.

-    > **Note**: Verify that each instance resides in a different availability zone.
+    > Note: Verify that each instance resides in a different availability zone.

 1. In the Azure portal, navigate to the **az30301c-labRG-Deployment-id** resource group blade and, in the list of resources, select the **az30301c-appgw** load balancer entry, and on the **az30301c-appgw** blade, note the public IP address entry.